Health and Social Services Projects

 Mr. Jacobson’s principal focus as a consultant has been on the delivery of specific research to support policy development and strategic planning.
 Recent analysis has focussed on two areas, health care and labour.
 In 2007, Mr. Jacobson prepared a study of the measurement of health care productivity for the Alberta government and the results were presented at a seminar in Edmonton in 2008.
 In 2008, Mr. Jacobson prepared a research report for the complex care hospitals in Toronto related to the requirements for the complex and rehabilitation care in Ontario.
 As noted above, Mr. Jacobson has undertaken methodological research on the estimation of the contribution to GDP of aboriginal workers as well as a number of detailed studies of the role that key service activities and occupations play in the Canadian economy.
 The latter work was undertaken for Industry Canada.

 Over the years, Mr. Jacobson has created many statistical studies and presentations for the Retail Council of Canada.
-The most recent in 2009, focussing in detail on the structure of the retail labour market, was prepared for an RCC project sponsored by HRDC.
-The report is available on JCI’s web site.

 Mr. Jacobson also prepared research on the structure of retail labour markets in specific areas for a large legal firm and appeared numerous times as an expert witness in legal proceedings associated with that material.